apptainer/singularity-userdocs/running_services.rst

 Running Services
 ================

 There are :ref:`different ways <runcontainer>`  in which you can run Singularity containers.
-If you used commands like `run`, `exec` and `shell` to interact with processes in the container, that's running  Singularity containers in the foreground.
-Singularity, also lets you run containers in a "detached" or "deamon" mode which can run different services in the background.
-A 'service' is essentially a software functionality with a purpose that different clients can reuse for different purposes.
-For example, if you wanted to run services like a web server or a database in a Singularity container in the background, container instances are used in such cases.
-A container instance, simply put, is a persistent and isolated version of the container image that runs in the background.
+If you use commands like ``run``, ``exec`` and ``shell`` to interact with processes in the container, you are running Singularity containers in the foreground.
+Singularity, also lets you run containers in a "detached" or "daemon" mode which can run different services in the background.
+A 'service' is essentially a process running in the background that multiple different clients can use.
+For example, a web server or a database.
+To run services in a Singularity container one should use *instances*.
+A container instance is a persistent and isolated version of the container image that runs in the background.

 ------------------------
 Overview